[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 Output:

-• kp_8x8eigenvalues_qc001_el1D_dir.dat
+• kp_8x8eigenvalues_qc001_el_kpar0005_1D_dir.dat

-contains all electron eigenvalues for k = 0 and quantum cluster 1 (for each grid point), so that they can be plotted into the conduction/valence band edge diagram.
+contains all electron eigenvalues for k = 0 and quantum cluster 1 for k|| vector 5.

-Similar for holes and 6x6 k.p.
+Similar for holes and 6-band k.p.

-• kp_8x8wavefunctions_qc001_el1D_dir.dat
+• kp_8x8psi_squared_qc001_el_kpar0005_1D_dir.dat

-contains the square of all electron wavefunctions (psi2) for k = 0 and quantum cluster 1 (for each grid point).
-Note that psi2 is shifted by the corresponding eigenvalues so that the square of the wavefunctions can be plotted into the conduction/valence band edge diagram.
+Note that in this file psi2 is shifted by the corresponding eigenvalues so that the square of the wave functions can be plotted into the conduction/valence band edge diagram.

-Similar for holes and 6x6 k.p.
+Similar for holes and 6-band k.p.

 dir = Dirichlet boundary conditions